autowarefoundation/autoware/README.md

 - Software Simulation
 - Virtual Reality

 Autoware is protected by the BSD License.
-Please use it at your own discretion.
+Please use it on at your own discretion.
 For safe use, we provide a ROSBAG-based simulation method for those who do not own real autonomous vehicles.
-If you plan to use Autoware with real autonomous vehicles, **please formulate safety measures and assessment of risk before field testing.**
+In case you use Autoware with real autonomous vehicles, **please formulate safety measures and assessment of risk before field testing.**

 ## Manuals and Documents

 Free manuals can be found at [https://github.com/CPFL/Autoware-Manuals](https://github.com/CPFL/Autoware-Manuals).
-You are encouraged to contribute to the maintenance of these manuals.
-Thank you for your cooperation!
+You are encouraged to join maintenance of those manuals.
+Thanks for your cooperation!

-See also [branching_model](https://github.com/CPFL/Autoware/blob/master/docs/en/branching_model.md) for tips on Autoware development, including the coding style and branching model.
+See also [branching_model](https://github.com/CPFL/Autoware/blob/master/docs/en/branching_model.md) for the tips of Autoware development, including the coding style and branching model.

 ## License

 * New BSD License
     * See LICENSE

-## Recommended Minimum System Specifications
+## Spec Recommendation

 - Number of CPU cores: 8
 - RAM size: 32GB